polaris327/coding-challenge-tools/README.md

 Coding Challenge Guidelines
 ===========================

-If you don't have code to share, you can work on our coding challenge described below.

-Please organize, design, test, document and deploy your code as if it were going into production, then send us a link to the hosted repository (e.g.
+Please organize, design, test, document your code as if it were going into production, then send us a link to the hosted repository (e.g.
 Github, Bitbucket...).